LSEG-API-Samples/Article.EikonAPI.Python.PlotlyChart/README.md

 ## <a id="eikon_setup"></a>Eikon Data API Setup

 Please follow a step-by-step guide to set up your Eikon Data API and your AppKey in [Eikon Data API Quick Start page](https://developers.refinitiv.com/en/api-catalog/eikon/eikon-data-api/quick-start).

-Please note that you can also create your Appkey via [AppKey Generator website](https://amers1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator).

 ## <a id="running_notebook"></a>How to run this example with the Classic Jupyter Notebook